 Every large, growing industry relies heavily on capitalization.
 How well a business is capitalized could spell success or long term sustainability.
-After all, capitalization dictates what you’ll be able to work with (i.e. structures, equipment, and other assets).
-A poorly invested business will not be able to operate on a larger scale, buffer against losses, expand, and other things that obviously require lots of money.
+After all, capitalization dictates what you’ll be able to work with (i.e., structures, equipment, and other assets).
+A poorly invested business will not operate on a larger scale, buffer against losses, expand, and other things that obviously require lots of money.

-And unless you’re a business tycoon who already has a lot of capital to finance a new business, you’re most likely not going to be able to capitalize large businesses on your own.
+And unless you’re a business tycoon who already has a lot of capital to finance a new business, you’re most likely not going to be able to capitalize on large businesses on your own.
 The only other way to get capital is through a loan.
-But since you’re going for a large amount of capital, it’s impossible to find a financial institution that will just lend you large amounts of cash for your business.
-Take note that this is the case even for borrowers with really good credit standing.
+But since you’re going for a large amount of money, it’s impossible to find a financial institution that will lend you large amounts of cash for your business.
+Take note that this is the case even for borrowers with excellent credit standing.

-This is where heavy equipment collaterals come in.
-Even with a bad credit, business owners can use their equipment to secure loans and later on pay them back after earning from the business operations they were able to pursue.
-At a time when many lenders have become stricter with entertaining applications from businesses that require large capital, this recourse has become a very viable and practical solution for many borrowers.
+This is where heavy equipment collateral comes in.
+Even with bad credit, business owners can use their equipment to secure loans and pay them back after earning from the business operations they could pursue.
+When many lenders have become stricter with entertaining applications from businesses that require large capital, this recourse has become a very viable and practical solution for many borrowers.

 As the name suggests, it’s a loan that uses heavy equipment as a form of security.
 Because lenders won’t always trust anyone who goes to them for a loan, the borrower needs to present something to show them that they’re willing and able to pay back their debts as agreed.
-Think of it as a mortgage like homeowners do get with their homes or cars when they need to borrow large amounts of money, only this time, its businesses that need to capitalization, and they’re using equipment used in the industry instead of their personal belongings.
+Think of it as a mortgage like homeowners do get with their homes or cars when they need to borrow large amounts of money.
+Only this time, businesses need to capitalize, and they’re using equipment used in the industry instead of their personal belongings.

-Normally, financial institutions and banks resort to credit ratings and other personal information relating to the borrower to assess whether he or she can pay the loan.
+Typically, financial institutions and banks resort to credit ratings and other personal information relating to the borrower to assess whether they can pay the loan.
 But not everyone has a good credit background.
-Thankfully, the use of collateral heavily outweighs most of the information on a credit background.
-And with the collateral, lenders will be more willing to lend cash, knowing that they can just foreclose upon something with value in order to get back the money they lent in case the borrower won’t be able to pay in the end.
+Thankfully, the use of collateral heavily outweighs most of the information on credit background.
+And with the collateral, lenders will be more willing to lend cash, knowing that they can foreclose upon something with value to get back the money they lent if the borrower won’t be able to pay in the end.

 Meanwhile, borrowers get the money that they badly need for capitalizing their business operations.
-In this case, industrial and commercial businesses can continue with their operations, expansion, and then make a profit to pay back their loans over time.
-And as they continue, they can further make loans as needed, using their equipment as collaterals again.
+In this case, industrial and commercial businesses can continue with their operations and expansion and then profit to pay back their loans over time.
+And as they continue, they can further make loans as needed, using their equipment as collateral again.

-Because of the term “heavy equipment”, the first thing that comes to mind are construction companies.
-This is true because the construction industry needs lots of capital to be able to start a construction project.
+Because of the term “heavy equipment,” the first thing that comes to mind are construction companies.
+This is true because the construction industry needs lots of capital to start a construction project.
 And because time is of the essence in construction work, capital needs to be acquired in large amounts within short periods of time.
 They’ll need the money for materials, equipment, and funding for workers, among other things.

 But construction firms are not the only industries that can take advantage of heavy equipment collateral loans.
 Pretty much any business that makes use of large equipment to operate can do this.
 The mere fact that they use this kind of equipment shows the high amounts of capital is needed to get the business to work.

 Farmers and other workers in the agricultural industry, for instance, will need capitalization for their farmlands, farmhands, and livestock.
-They can use their tractors, hay grinders, tillers, and other farm equipment to facilitate a much needed loan.
+They can use their tractors, hay grinders, tillers, and other farm equipment to facilitate the loan.

-Manufacturers and factory owners can likewise acquire funding by putting up their factory equipment as collaterals.
-These include any kind of machinery that’s needed to operate the business.
+Manufacturers and factory owners can likewise acquire funding by putting up their factory equipment as collateral.
+These include any machinery that’s needed to operate the business.

 Printing presses can also use their different machines for producing their publication as collateral for any loans they need.
-This is because large printing machines can also be considered as heavy equipment, depending on the kind of machine.
+This is because large printing machines can also be considered heavy equipment, depending on the machine’s kind.

 Any commercial business that relies on large vehicles for delivery and transport can put them up as collateral for loans.
-Large delivery trucks, cargo trucks, and other large vehicles have been known to be good collateral for loans.
+Large delivery trucks, cargo trucks, and other large vehicles have been good collateral for loans.

-Mining, excavation, and digging industries can also take advantage of the benefits of heavy equipment collateral loans.
-The same goes for operators of all kinds of drilling, paving, bulldozing projects as well as those working underground like those in the business of sewage maintenance and other underground utilities.
+Mining, excavation, and digging industries can also benefit from heavy equipment collateral loans.
+The same goes for operators of all kinds of drilling, paving, bulldozing projects, and those working underground like those in the business of sewage maintenance and other underground utilities.

 In some cases, players in the medical industry can also use their medical equipment as collateral.
 It’s not a common thing, but it can be done with medical equipment as well.

-Note: The kind of equipment that a specific lender will accept is normally classified in two ways: those that are listed as equipment they will accept as collateral and those that fall within a minimum auction value.
-Lenders will often make a short list of the different kinds of equipment they’re willing to take as collateral from particular industries.
+The equipment that a lender will accept is listed as equipment and those that fall within a minimum auction value.
+Lenders will often make a list of the different types of equipment they’re willing to take as collateral from particular industries.

-Alternatively, however, they can choose to take equipment that’s of a minimum auction value.
-This refers to the minimum bid value that a piece of equipment should be auctioned out for in case they are foreclosed and sold to the public to pay for the unpaid loans.
-Auction values are different from retail value (amount a piece of equipment is sold on the market), and the former is usually of smaller value than the latter.
-Thus, they have a different means of computing this value – such as by comparing the auction value of the same kind of equipment used as collateral in the six previous auctions.
+Alternatively, they can choose to take the equipment that’s of a minimum auction value.
+This refers to the minimum bid value that a piece of equipment should be auctioned out for if it is foreclosed and sold to the public to pay for the unpaid loans.
+Auction values are different from the retail value (the amount a piece of equipment is sold on the market), and the former is usually of smaller importance than the latter.
+Thus, they have different means of computing this value, such as comparing the auction value of the same kind of equipment used as collateral in the six previous auctions.

-Not all things can be considered as viable collaterals to a loan.
-Although these items have to be of great value (i.e. stocks, deposits, vehicles, homes, etc.), the fact that they are valuable doesn’t make them good collaterals automatically.
-Generally, there are two main questions that are asked of an object subject to be used against a loan:
+Not all things can be considered as viable collateral to a loan.
+Although these items have to be of great value (i.e., stocks, deposits, vehicles, homes, etc.), the fact that they are valuable doesn’t make them good collateral automatically.
+Generally, two main questions are asked of an object subject to be used against a loan:

-These two basic questions to determine the viability of an object as collateral stem from the very purpose of the security.
+These two basic questions to determine an object’s viability as collateral stem from the security’s very purpose.
 That is, to have them auctioned off and have the proceeds used to pay the unpaid balance of your debts.
-As such, lenders will be more interested in granting loans if the collateral involved is one that has a fixed value and can be sold easily.
+Lenders will be more interested in granting loans if the collateral involved has a fixed value and can be sold quickly.

-What makes heavy equipment is so easy to value is the fact that they are sold on more or less a fixed price on the market.
-Their market values don’t change so easily.
-And even if they are subject to depreciation, there’s a single, easy to use formula to determine the equipment’s current cash value.
-Furthermore, these equipment, brand new or second hand, are often useful to other industries as well, so long as they are still in good working condition.
-Although some specialized equipment are harder to reuse in other industries, most equipment used as collaterals are usually capable of being sold in auctions.
+What makes heavy equipment so easy to value is that it is sold at more or less a fixed price on the market.
+Their market values don’t change so quickly.
+And even if they are subject to depreciation, there’s a single, easy to use a formula that determines the equipment’s current cash value.
+Furthermore, these equipment, brand new or second hand, are often useful to other industries, so long as they are still in good conditions.
+Although some specialized equipment is harder to reuse, most equipment used as collateral can be sold in auctions.

 There are a lot of advantages that come with setting up your equipment as collateral for loans.